How to Apply

 For a full list of all forms, documents and instructions your firm may need, visit the FINRA Registration Forms page.
 The CRD Quick Reference Guides provide system navigation support and technical guidance.

 Firms must submit fingerprints for individuals specified in Rule 17f-2 of the Securities and Exchange Act of 1934.
-Firms can submit fingerprint information to FINRA electronically through FINRA's Electronic Fingerprint Submission (EFS) Program or by using hard copy fingerprint cards.
+Firms can submit fingerprint information electronically or by using hardcopy fingerprint cards.
 Visit the Fingerprints page to learn more about fingerprint requirements, including submission deadlines.

 Questions?
 Contact Us

-If after reviewing the information in this section you need technical assistance, please contact FINRA’s Gateway Business Application Support (GBAS) group at (800) 321-6273.
+If after reviewing the information in this section you need technical assistance, please contact the FINRA Support Center at (800) 321-6273.

 Please note: Although an Applicant firm may retain multiple consultants or attorneys it can only designate one agent to act on its behalf during the membership application process.
 Whether an attorney or consultant, the designated agent will receive copies of all correspondence with the application firm.